 Alaska Property Taxes

-The average effective property tax rate in the state is 1.23%, compared to the national average of 1.19%.
+The average effective property tax rate in the state is 1.19%, the same as the national average of 1.19%.
 Homeowners in Alaska benefit from the state’s otherwise taxpayer-friendly environment.
-There are no income taxes in the state and full-time state residents receive an annual dividend check from the state’s “permanent fund.”
+There are no income taxes in the state, and full-time state residents receive an annual dividend check from the state’s “permanent fund.”
 In recent years the dividend has ranged from $800 to over $2,000, effectively offsetting some or most of the property taxes paid by Alaskan homeowners.
-If you’re looking into purchasing a home in Alaska or are interested in a refinance, check our Alaska mortgage guide for details on mortgages in the Last Frontier.
+If you’re looking into purchasing a home in Alaska or are interested in a refinance, check out our Alaska mortgage guide for details on mortgages in the Last Frontier.